Art is one of the best activities for kids, and I’m excited to share our kids’ art cart, organization system, and tips for minimizing art clutter!

 This teaches them to practice letting go of sentimental clutter.

-We’ve had this “one basket rule” for a couple years, and my daughter sorts through her art basket almost every week.
+We’ve had this “one basket rule” for a few years, and my daughter sorts through her art basket almost every week.
+My son is trying, too.

 Cleaning before eating